Archives of Kazakhstan and Uzbekistan:

 A Practical Overview

-Archival affairs in Central Asia play a crucial role in preserving historical memory and advancing scholarly research, particularly in the post-Soviet space.
-In Kazakhstan and Uzbekistan, archives not only store millions of documents but actively support academic inquiry through digitization, international cooperation, and targeted programs.
+Archival affairs in Central Asia play a crucial role in advancing scholarly research, particularly in the post-Soviet space.
+In Kazakhstan and Uzbekistan, archives are gradually introducing more means of support for academic research through digitization, international cooperation, and targeted programs.
 As of 2025, both countries demonstrate significant progress in modernizing their archival systems, making them more accessible to researchers.

 Kazakhstan: The “Archive-2025” Program as a Driver of Research